Skip to main content

 Usurpation

-The act of taking/seizing something by force or without authority
+The taking/seizing of something (usually property) by force and/or without authority

 Share on Facebook Share on Twitter Share on LinkedIn